PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Introduction

-\item PTQTP offers a robust, model-agnostic solution for extreme low-bit PTQ.
-By eliminating the need for architecture-specific adjustments, it supports seamless deployment on quantization-sensitive models (e.g., LLaMA3.x \citep{llama3}, Qwen3 \citep{qwen3}), while consistently preserving performance and surpassing state-of-the-art architecture-dependent approaches in scalability.
+2. PTQTP preserves complex inference topology at extremely low-bit precision, addressing a critical reasoning performance degradation in the literature.
+PTQTP offers a robust, model-agnostic solution for extremely low-bit PTQ.
+By eliminating the need for architecture-specific adjustments, it supports seamless deployment on quantization-sensitive models (e.g., LLaMA3.x, Qwen3), while consistently preserving performance and surpassing state-of-the-art architecture-dependent approaches in scalability.